Apply for a Pearls and Precious Stones Trading License in Dubai

 Key Regulatory Bodies

-Dubai South Free Zone Authority: Responsible for licence issuance, renewal, and ongoing free zone compliance
+Dubai South Free Zone Authority: Responsible for license issuance, renewal, and ongoing free zone compliance

 UAE Central Bank and Ministry of Economy: Oversee AML and CFT obligations for DNFBPs, including precious stone traders